maineJiang/BehAct/README.md

 the prompt can be found in gpt/scene_prompt.txt according to your tasks, you need to manually design them.

+**Real-World Data Collection**
+because the data Preparation depends on your software and hardware, we just show our code for reference.
+You need to modify to adapt yourself devices.

+data_collection for Peract     data_collection.py
+data collection for behaviour Actor   gpt_data_collection.py merge all tasks into a single task    task_aggregate.py
 ##

 ## Credit